-This Information Circular is furnished in connection with the solicitation of proxies by the management of The Western Investment Company of Canada Limited ("Western" or the "Corporation") for use at the annual general and special meeting (the "Meeting") of shareholders of the Corporation (the "Shareholders") to be held at the offices of Burstall Winger Zammit LLP, located at Suite 1600, 333 - 7th Avenue SW, Calgary, Alberta on Monday, June 19, 2017 at 2:00 p.m.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of The Western Investment Company of Canada Limited ("Western" or the "Corporation") for use at the annual general and special meeting (the "Meeting") of shareholders of the Corporation (the "Shareholders") to be held at the offices of Burstall LLP, located at Suite 1600, 333 - 7th Avenue SW, Calgary, Alberta on Thursday, June 28, 2018 at 8:30 a.m.
 (Calgary time) and at any adjournments thereof for the purposes set out in the accompanying Notice of Meeting.
 Although it is expected that the solicitation of proxies will be primarily by mail, proxies may also be solicited personally or by telephone by directors, officers, employees or agents of the Corporation.
 Pursuant to National Instrument 54-101 Communication With Beneficial Owners of Securities of a Reporting Issuer ("NI 54-101"), arrangements have been made with clearing agencies, brokerage houses and other financial intermediaries to forward proxy solicitation material to the beneficial owners of the common shares of the Corporation (the "Common Shares").
 The cost of any such solicitation will be borne by the Corporation.